flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

     line.
 How would you complete these common tasks in command line?
  - Research other common commands in command line and learn them for your benefit.
 Use google or a similar search engine.
 There are many good tutorials to use many powerful commands in the command line.

-## Advanced mastery

-- Look up 'shell scripting' for your platform (i.e. Windows Command Prompt (cmd) or Windows Powershell, Linux Bash, or OS X Terminal).
-Begin to learn to shell script on your computer.

 <!-- Navigation -->

 ---